I hope you find this page helpful in understanding the Design and Technology programme at St John Henry Newman School.

 Written (or electronic) design folder.
 Manufactured outcome.
 Candidates submit evidence of a simple, substantial designing and making activity of own choice.

-Students need to be self-motivated and enjoy problem solving.
+Pupils need to be self-motivated and enjoy problem solving.
 Grade C or above in any of the Design and Technology options is desirable, but not essential.